ebndrnk/PriceOfTaxi/README.md

 You can see all logs at http://localhost:5601
 And metrics at http://localhost:3000

+url for connect prometheus to grafana http://host.docker.internal:9090 login for grafana: admin password for grafana: admin

 ## Conclusion

 This README provides a basic guide to running your application using Docker Compose.
 For more detailed information, refer to the official Docker documentation or the project's documentation.